jrivas-cyber/jrivas-cyber/README.md

 ## PCI Compliance

-- Build a PCI program from scratch
+- How to properly scope your CDE
-- Managing roles & responsibilities
+- Idenifying and managing PCI roles & responsibilities
-- Scoping exercises for complex CDEs
 - PCI training for employees
 - How to automate PCI ASV scans